ZhijiaoGao/Final-Project-BART/README.md

 1) Download PsychoPy
 2) Download the sound effect file **pop.mp3**
+3) Make sure everything is in the same folder/location.
+4) The output file should look like **BART_3.csv** (an example output file from me)
+5) If you complete all trials and press space to exit in the end (meaning going through the full experiment), you will have two saved files (because there is a forced save in the end of the code) and the content should be the same.

 ------

-## Instruction to run my code
+## Instruction to run the code

-Download the code file and open it with PsychoPy
+Download the code file and open it with PsychoPy.
+Again, make sure things are all in the same place.
+Feel free to contact me if any questions!

 ------